web2solutions/Jumentix/README.md

 It should be the unique option working as communication interface between `infrastructure` and `domain components`.

-It has a databaseClient adapter and a mutexClient adapter injected on it instance.
+It has a databaseClient adapter and a mutexService adapter injected on it instance.

-It may lock resources to avoid race conditions by using the injected mutexClient.
+It may lock resources to avoid race conditions by using the injected mutexService.

 It knows it internal domain use cases.